githubEdit

 Advisory Letters

-Voyager Digital, LLC, is a platform that leverages a relationship with a traditional bank, Metropolitan Commercial Bank, to permit customers to deposit fiat currency and convert it to cryptocurrency more quickly.
+Voyager Digital, LLC, is a platform that leveraged a relationship with a traditional bank, Metropolitan Commercial Bank, to permit customers to deposit fiat currency and convert it to cryptocurrency more quickly.
 Despite leaning on a bank to provide its services, it famously hailed itself as safe (or safer) than a bank.
-(It is now undergoing a voluntary Chapter 11 bankruptcy to restructure its finances.)
+(It subsequently underwent a Chapter 11 bankruptcy proceeding.)

 Voyager has made various representations online, including its website, mobile app, and social media accounts, stating or suggesting that: (1) Voyager itself is FDIC-insured; (2) customers who invested with the Voyager cryptocurrency platform would receive FDIC insurance coverage for all funds provided to, held by, on, or with Voyager; and (3) the FDIC would insure customers against the failure of Voyager itself.

-FDIC, Joint Letter Regarding Potential Violations of Section 18(a)(4) of the Federal Deposit Insurance Act (2022.07.28).
+FDIC, Joint Letter Regarding Potential Violations of Section 18(a)(4) of the Federal Deposit Insurance Actarrow-up-right (2022.07.28).
 The regulators demanded that Voyager immediately cease and desist making such representations within two business days.

-Shortly thereafter, the FDIC issued an advisory letter to all FDIC insured institutions warning them that they must be careful in dealing with crypto companies because of "the risks of consumer confusion or harm arising from crypto assets offered by, through, or in connection with insured depository institutions."
-FDIC, Advisory to FDIC-Insured Institutions Regarding Deposit Insurance and Dealings with Crypto Companies (2022.07.29).
+Shortly after the initial cease-and-desist letter, the FDIC issued an advisory letter to all FDIC insured institutions warning them that they must be careful in dealing with crypto companies because of "the risks of consumer confusion or harm arising from crypto assets offered by, through, or in connection with insured depository institutions."
+FDIC, Advisory to FDIC-Insured Institutions Regarding Deposit Insurance and Dealings with Crypto Companiesarrow-up-right (2022.07.29).
 The FDIC called on insured institutions to "monitor that [crypto] companies do not misrepresent the availability of deposit insurance in order to measure and control risks to the bank."
 Id.
+See also CFPBarrow-up-right Circular 2022-02, addressing the applicability of the Consumer Financial Protection Act's prohibition on unfair, deceptive, or abusive acts or practices to entities that misrepresent FDIC deposit insurance status.

 The FDIC also provided this guidance to crypto companies themselves: